Modeling Object Dissimilarity for Deep Saliency Prediction: Methodology

 \section{Methodology}

 Our goal is to develop a deep saliency prediction network that jointly models low-level information at the global image scale and high-level object-based information, including in particular the dissimilarities between the different object instances observed in the scene.
-Our method is depicted in Fig.~\ref{fig:our_architecture_overview}.
+Our method is depicted in Figure~\ref{fig:our_architecture_overview}.
 We extract global saliency features using a saliency encoder.
 In parallel, we also identify object instances via an object detection module, from which we compute features explicitly modeling object differences, namely their appearance and size dissimilarities.
 We then fuse the global features with the dissimilarities-related ones and feed the result to a decoder that outputs a saliency map.
+We process the input scene in terms of object dissimilarities, spatial layout, which includes objects' size and location, and global context.
+These processes are inspired by principles of the human visual system.
 Below, we detail the different components of our approach.